Veiled Chameleon for sale

 The veiled chameleon is a species of chameleon native to the Arabian Peninsula in Yemen and Saudi Arabia.
 Other common names include cone-head chameleon and Yemen chameleon.

 Veiled Chameleons are a large, colorful species of chameleon, which are very easy to recognize by the large casque or helmet seen on the male veiled chameleon on the top of the head.
 With male veiled reaching up to 2 feet including tail length, and females reaching a total length of approximately 18 inches, veileds are some of the larger chameleon species seen in captivity and some of the most outstandingly colorful chameleons.
-Adult veiled chameleons for sale exhibit coloration that includes a variety of shades of green, orange, yellow, blue, black and even brown with a combination of strips and spotted patterns.
-As far as handling your cham goes, we recommend a panther chameleon over the veiled.

 baby veiled chameleon for sale

 Veiled Chameleons can be sexed from the day they hatch.
 Interestingly, baby male Veiled Chameleons for sale are born with a small nub on their back foot called a tarsal spur that females lack.
 Also, veiled chameleon males of this species tend to exhibit more colors as well as a larger casque then female veiled chameleons and on average live 6-8 years.
-Females of this species typically show less vibrant colors.
-Also, females live on average 4-6 years because even when not bred.
-Because of egg laying they will produce infertile clutches of eggs, which take a lot of energy.

-The Veiled chameleon for sale is one of the cheaper priced chameleons due to their large numbers resulting from decades of captive breeding.
-Also, Veiled chameleons are hardy, striking-looking lizards with a tall casques (helmet-like structures) on the tops of their heads.
 Keep in mind that casque is present in both males and females, and aids in steering water that falls onto their heads into their mouths.
 Lastly, Veiled chameleons have bodies that are banded in shades of green, yellow and brown which adjust to varying shades.

-Lifespan: Approximately 6 to 8 years in captivity
+The Veiled chameleon lifespan is approximately 6 to 8 years in captivity

 Size: Veiled chameleon males can reach 18 to 24 inches in total length (about 12 inches snout to vent length plus their tail), while females tend to be quite a bit smaller at 10 to 13 inches (just 4 to 6 inches in snout to vent length plus their tail).